terramate-io/terramate/docs/backend-config.md

 }
 ```

-And finally generate the final terraform code on all the stacks of
+And finally generate the final Terraform code on all the stacks of
 your project, by running from the project top level directory:

 ```sh